lbragile/TabMerger/README.md

 Note that `adjust_manifest.js` simply manipulates the template manifest file in order to create the correct manifest.
 Namely, the keys: `incognito` and `browser_specific_settings` are modified or removed as needed per browser.

-Use command: `npm run build-all` to create zipped build folders for all browsers (Chrome & Edge are identical).
+Use command: `npm run build:all` to create zipped build folders for all browsers (Chrome & Edge are identical).

 ## Test ✅